Insects that live in water are a fascinating part of the natural world.

 Once a suitable target is detected, fishing spiders pounce and grab the prey with their powerful front legs.

-Fishing spiders have an advantage over other spiders that live in water, as they can swim and walk on the surface of the water.
+Fishing spiders have an advantage over other spiders that live in water, as they can swim and walk on the water’s surface.

 This means they can cover a larger area in their search for food.
 They also have special hairs on their legs and body that repel water and help them stay dry.